abdullah1854/Nur-e-hidayah/README.md

 ## Acknowledgments

 - Al Quran Cloud API for providing comprehensive Quranic data
-- All the open-source libraries used in this project
 - The Muslim community for continuous support and feedback

 ## Contact

-For questions or suggestions, please reach out to [your.email@example.com](mailto:your.email@example.com)
+For questions or suggestions, please reach out to contact@nur-e-hidayah.com